How to Steep Black Tea?

 Achieving the Perfect Cup

-Experimentation is key to finding the perfect cup of black tea, adjusting steeping times to personal preference and tea quality.
+Experimentation is key to finding the perfect cup of black tea, as adjusting steeping times to personal preference and tea quality is crucial.

 Common Mistakes to Avoid

-Avoid oversteeping, understeeping, and using boiling water for delicate teas to preserve flavor.
+Avoid overstepping, understeeping, and using boiling water for delicate teas to preserve flavor.

 Experimenting with Steeping Times